ETS-Android2/Mudita/README.md

 # Mudita
-Mudita is a Android Application designed to help people with medicine schedules.It keeps track on user's medicine records and gives a statistical analysis.
+Mudita is a Android Application designed to help people with medicine schedules.It keeps track on user's medicine records and gives statistical analysis.
 It also informs a friend, when the dose intake time is passed.
 Finally, it also helps the user by making sure,he/she gets a health tip everytime he opens the app.

 # Major Libraries/Services Used